dgryski/vim-godef/README.md

 This plugin adds godef support to vim.

-The `godef' tool from Roger Peppe parses Go code and returns the location of the definition of a symbol.
+The `godef` tool from Roger Peppe parses Go code and returns the location of the definition of a symbol.
 It can be installed with

     go get -v code.google.com/p/rog-go/exp/cmd/godef
     go install -v code.google.com/p/rog-go/exp/cmd/godef

-To install this plugin, copy 'godef.vim' to ~/.vim/plugins.
+To install this plugin, copy godef.vim to ~/.vim/plugins.

 Or, if you're using pathogen,